The Atheist Bible, CC-BY Fabian M. Suchanek

 Contribution to Culture

-A common argument in the West goes that religion has made extraordinary contributions to culture: A large part of our art is religiously inspired.
+A common argument in the West goes that religion has made extraordinary contributions to culture: A large portion of our art is religiously inspired.
 Much of our finest music was composed by deeply religious people.
 Churches, temples, and mosques belong to the most impressive architectural achievements of humanity.
 Most notably, some cathedrals took generations to build.
-They could never have been completed if people had not believed in something that transcends their own life span.
+They could never have been completed if people had not believed in something that transcends their own lifespan.

-Religion has inspired not just architecture, music, poetry, books, and paintings, but also philosophy, the laws, individual rights, and our social order in general.
+Religion has inspired not just architecture, music, poetry, books, and paintings, but also philosophy, law, individual rights, and our social order in general.

 A Humanist perspective